 - Scientists make mistakes, some are selfish, but all scientists are people (unless cats are conducting secret experiments on us)

-- Published stuff is not always right.
-Some PhD student like me must have written the papers, so there is a lot of room for scepticism.
+- Published work is not always right.
+There is a lot of room for scepticism.

 - Doing science is more important than sci-comm and outreach?
 If I want to be in Academia, I will be hired mainly for my science!
 I was given this advice after doing ‘too much’ sci-comm.
 I still need to strike a good balance.